Mortgages | By Lawyers

 • Item icon Power of sale

-The lender has the statutory right during the borrower's mortgage default to commence a power of sale pursuant to the Mortgages Act s 24.
-If there is no power of sale provision in the mortgage, a lender may exercise a statutory power of sale under Part II of the Act 3 months from the ...
+During a mortgage default, a lender has a statutory right to commence a power of sale proceeding under s 24 of the Mortgages Act 1990.
+If the loan agreement does not contain a power of sale provision, the lender may still rely on the statutory power of sale under Part II of the Act, ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.